jhracho/Football-RESTful-API-and-Front-End/README.md

 # paradigmsFinalProject
+Port number: 51087

+OO API
+The API is used to manage the database of football scores.
+Test script - test_football.py
+To run the tests:
+run server.py in one terminal on student05 (python3 server.py)
+run test_football.py in another terminal (python3 test_football.py)

 Request Type		Request Endpoint			Request Body			Expected Response						Inner Handler Working GET					/scores/:fid				No body					Formatted string of game w/ fid			GET_KEY: Searches the dicts for the specific fid and returns data
 GET					/scores/					No body					List of every formatted game			GET_INDEX: Cycles through all dicts and gets string for each game